dkucheru/Brain-Segmentation-MLHC-2025/README.md

 ## Usage
 The code is provided **as-is** for research purposes.
 It has been tested only in the experimental setup described in the paper and is **not a ready-to-use production system**.

+## Acknowledgements

+Data were provided by the developing Human Connectome Project, KCL-Imperial-Oxford Consortium funded by the European Research Council under the European Union Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. [319456].
+We are grateful to the families who generously supported this trial.